nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Monotherapeutic:** Pertaining to or used in the context of monotherapy, particularly within nanomedicine.

-### Expanded Definition and Usage\nNanomedicine monotherapy is particularly valuable in scenarios where disease specificity is crucial, such as in the treatment of certain cancers or genetic disorders.
+### Expanded Definition and Usage:
+Nanomedicine monotherapy is particularly valuable in scenarios where disease specificity is crucial, such as in the treatment of certain cancers or genetic disorders.
 By harnessing the targeting capabilities of nanoscale materials, these therapies can minimize off-target effects and enhance the therapeutic efficacy of the agent.
 This approach is being explored for its potential in treating chronic conditions, managing pain, and delivering sophisticated drugs and gene therapies directly to affected cells.